The Municipality of Faraday has five-members of council. The 2014-2018 Elected Officials for Faraday are:

 Local government in Ontario must be transparent and accountable.
 To this end, the Municipal Act states that all meetings of Council shall be open to the public except where the subject matter being considered falls within one of the categories expressly set out in the statute.
 The permitted reasons for going into a closed meeting are as follows:

-- The security of property of the property of the municipality or local board;
+- The security of the property of the municipality or local board;

 - Personal matters about an identifiable individual, including municipal or local board employees;